Quick Guide to British HallmarksCopyright © David Boettcher 2005 - 2024 all rights reserved.

-If the marks that you are looking at turn out not to be traditional British hallmarks but you are pretty sure that they are British hallmarks of some sort, try the page about British Import Hallmarks.
-Alternatively, go to Case Marks, which should help you to identify what type of marks they are.
+If the marks that you are looking at turn out not to be traditional British hallmarks, but you are pretty sure that they are British hallmarks of some sort, then try the page about Import Hallmarks and the page about British hallmarking of imported items in general at Hallmarking Imports.

-I have only just started this page and I intend to add things to it to make it better as time goes by, while still keeping it short.
-I also intend to make a one-page pdf guide that can be printed.
-If there is something you think is missing, please let me know via my Contact Me page.
-And remember, this page will change over the next few weeks, so keep checking for improvements.
+I started this page in September 2019.
+I intend to add things to it to make it better as time goes by, while still keeping it short.
+If there is something you think is missing or would like to see covered, please let me know via my Contact Me page.

 The Essential Marks